taless474/plexil1/doc/src/app-framework.md

 + LuvListener allows monitoring %PLEXIL plan execution in real time via the %PLEXIL Viewer Java application.

++ PlanDebugListener logs the times when the Nodes in a plan transition to `EXECUTING` and then to `FINISHING`.

 Users can take advantage of these capabilities directly, or use the source code of these interfaces as templates for implementing their